 In order to calculate the amount of time Windows allocates for each given task, the active priority values are first summed together-in this case, the summation of the active priority values is 100 + 40 = 140.
 The amount of processor time that is allocated to the Windows system VM is determined by the ratio of the priority for the Windows system VM, which is 100, to the summation of the active priority values, which is 140.
-Thus, the amount of time allocated to the Windows system VM is $\frac{100}{140} \cong 0.71$ , which indicates that approximately up to 71% of the processing time will be spent in the Windows system VM.
-Conversely, the amount of time allocated to the Windows for up to 29% of the processing time will be spent in the server process to handle the sharing of resources.
+Thus, the amount of time allocated to the Windows system VM is $\frac{100}{140} \approx 0.71$, which indicates that approximately up to 71% of the processing time will be spent in the Windows system VM.
+Conversely, the amount of time allocated to the Windows for

-Workgroups server process is $\frac{40}{140} \cong 0.29$ , which indicates that approximately
+Workgroups server process is $\frac{40}{140} \approx 0.29$, which indicates that approximately up to 29% of the processing time will be spent in the server process to handle the sharing of resources.